 If you think incentivizing a tenant at the end of the leasing period is a waste of money, you’re missing out on the facts.
 As per Software advice’s survey, 50% of the male and 41% of the female population (aged 26 to 35) tend to stay longer, when provided with a discount on rent.

-As a property manager, your options are limited but using them efficiently can be your key to an optimal occupancy rate.
+As a property manager, your options are limited but using them efficiently can be your key to a stable occupancy rate.
 You can consider a small gift or an offer with a percent discount on the upcoming rent.

 Other options may include a free maintenance service or an installation like that of an energy-saving device.
 Or what you think works best for your tenants.
 After all, you’re the one who knows them best.